desalesr/parallel-algorithms/basic-parallel-coloring/README.md

-#basic coloring algorithm
+# basic coloring algorithm

-This algorit
-Done with bit level operations.
+This algorithm is done with bit level operations.

 Pseudocode: